2023-2024

 The Solution

-Rather than attempt to build full design system at once, we focused on creating a structured, reusable foundation that could deliver immediate value while supporting long-term scale.
+Rather than attempting to build a full design system upfront, the first phase focused on a structured, reusable foundation that could deliver immediate value while supporting future system growth.

 Exploring the